 These Salted Caramel Yogurt Popsicles are a creamy treat for warm summer days!
 Healthy yogurt is swirled with a decadent salted caramel sauce.

 These Salted Caramel Yogurt Popsicles were created out of pure necessity this week.
 Lucky me – I went to the dentist for gum grafting surgery and I cannot eat solid food for one month!
 Yep ONE MONTH – And no chewing with the left side of my mouth for two months.
 This blog may just be renamed Spoons & Smoothies.
-Although I can still drink wine, so we’re good there!
-Priorities…

 I may just be eating these every day for the next few weeks.
-And, it can be pretty much guaranteed that in 3 weeks and 1 day, I will be eating a steak and gnawing on some good bread (with the right side of my mouth, of course).
+And, it can be pretty much guaranteed that in 3 weeks and 1 day, I will be eating a ribeye steak and gnawing on some good bread (with the right side of my mouth, of course).

 Have any of you ever been on a soft food diet?
 Any tips for some good things to eat?
 I’d love to hear suggestions!